How to Make Pumpkin Puree (Instant Pot)

-I’ve been developing the recipe for this homemade pumpkin puree, and I’m having a great time incorporating it into pumpkin risotto and pumpkin pie from scratch!
+The biggest reason is that I’ve been developing this recipe for homemade pumpkin purée, and I’ve been incorporating it into tons of recipes like pumpkin risotto and pumpkin pie from scratch!

 Why you’ll love this recipe:

-- Once you learn how to make pumpkin puree, there’s no going back.
-It has an amazing velvety texture and tastes so much fresher than canned pumpkin.
+- Once you learn how to make pumpkin purée, there’s no going back.
+It has an amazing velvety texture and a fresh flavor that you just can’t get from canned pumpkin.

 Recipe ingredients

-Making homemade pumpkin puree is incredibly easy.
-Simply cook the pumpkin until tender, then puree it with my easy tips.
+Making homemade pumpkin purée is incredibly easy.
+Simply cook the pumpkin until tender, then process it in a blender or food processor until smooth and strain it to remove excess moisture.

 Cooking pumpkin

-There are a few different ways to approach cooking pumpkin for homemade pumpkin puree, but cooking a whole pumpkin in the Instant Pot is by far the easiest.
+There are a few different ways to approach cooking pumpkin for homemade pumpkin purée.
+You can prepare roasted pumpkin in the oven, or follow the instructions below to cook a whole pumpkin in the Instant Pot.

 Pro tip: If your pumpkin is larger than 2 lbs., you will need to cook it between 25-30 minutes at high pressure.
 Check for doneness, and add time if necessary.